 At least 5% of RDP funding must go to actions based on the LEADER method.
-LEADER is a “bottom up” approach, bringing together farmers, rural businesses, local organisations, public authorities and individuals from different sectors to form a local action groups (LAG).
+LEADER is a “bottom up” approach, bringing together farmers, rural businesses, local organisations, public authorities and individuals from different sectors to form a local action groups (LAGs).
 LAGs prepare their own local development strategies, on the basis of which they manage their own respective budgets.

-Rural development programmes can also support Smart Villages.
+Rural development programmes can also support smart villages.
 This initiative aims at providing a versatile toolbox to foster, enable and help scale up innovation in rural areas around Europe, addressing the common challenges faced by citizens living in rural territories.

 Furthermore, through financial instruments, the EAFRD acts as a source for loans, microcredits, guarantees and equities, available to recipients in agriculture, forestry and rural areas who are undertaking financially viable projects that support the priorities of the EAFRD.

-Fi-Compass includes further information on EAFRD financial instruments
+Fi-Compass includes further information on EAFRD financial instruments.

 European network for rural development